camilleAmaury/R_data_analysis_project/README.md

 - The base objects (matrix and calculation to prepare our pca)<br/>
 - The pca's axes, factors, projection of variables and individuals and more ...<br/>
 - The pca's interpreted datas (inertia, cumulative percentages, correlation)<br/><br/>

-In the future, the pca's object could be used in other functions to draw multiple plots ... (coming soon)
 <br/>

 ```R